This post contains affiliate links.

 - Is the oil supplier used by qualified aromatherapists or other essential oil specialists?

-- Does the supplier have contacts with the distillers?
+- Does the supplier have contact with the distillers?

 - Can the supplier provide small batch-specific MS/GC testing on each essential oil that it sells?